cstml/cstml.github.io/_posts/2019-01-29-Virtual-Environments.md

 pip install virtualenvwrapper
 ```

-	Once it’s installed, we’ll need to activate its shell functions.
+> * Once it’s installed, we’ll need to activate its shell functions.
 We can do this by running source on the installed virtualenvwrapper.sh script.
 When you first install it with pip, the output of the installation will tell you the exact location of virtualenvwrapper.sh.
 Or you can simply run the following:

 ```bash
 which virtualenvwrapper.sh
 ```

+*To Be Continued*